Education:

 What is Obstructive Meibomian Gland Dysfunction (OMGD) and how does it differ from “traditional” Meibomian Gland Dysfunction (MGD)?

-In “traditional” Meibomian Gland Dysfunction (MGD) the oils inside the meibomian glands become thickened or viscous, clogging the glands and resulting in back pressure which stresses the glands, causing the glands to shorten, atrophy, and ultimately be lost.
-These cases can typically be successfully treated with natural remedies, medications, and the application of heat at home, coupled with proper lid hygiene.
-These treatment modalities are often followed by an in-office deep heat treatment known as a LipiFlow, iLux, or TearCare which involves the (comfortable) application of heat and pressure to liquify and express the contents of the meibomian glands, thus cleaning the meibomian glands out.
-LipiFlow, iLux, and TearCare treatments are extremely effective at melting and expressing the contents of the glands, thereby allowing the meibomian gland oils to flow freely into the tear film again.
-Unless there are mechanical intraductal or periductal obstructions or blockages.
+In “traditional” Meibomian gland dysfunction (MGD) the oils inside the Meibomian glands, which in normal, healthy glands have the consistency of, and flow like, olive oil become viscous (with a thicker, firmer consistency than lard) clogging the glands resulting in back pressure which stresses the glands causing the glands to shorten, atrophy, and ultimately be lost.
+These cases can typically be successfully managed with natural remedies, medications, and the application of heat at home coupled with proper lid hygiene, often followed by an in-office deep heat treatment known as a LipiFlow, iLux, or TearCare treatment.
+These deep heat treatments comfortably apply heat and pressure to liquify and express the solidified contents of the Meibomian glands, thus cleaning the Meibomian glands out.
+LipiFlow, iLux, and TearCare treatments are extremely effective at melting and cleaning out the contents of the glands, thereby allowing the Meibomian gland oils to flow freely again, unless there are also intraductal, or periductal, mechanical obstructions or blockages…

-Obstructive Meibomian Gland Dysfunction (OMGD) is Meibomian Gland Dysfunction with either fixed, focal intraductal mechanical obstructions (thickened meibum, cellular debris, and/or fibrous tissue) or periductal fibrosis, resulting in blockage of the meibomian gland ducts.
+Obstructive Meibomian gland dysfunction (OMGD) is Meibomian gland dysfunction with either fixed, focal intraductal mechanical obstructions (cellular debris, granulation tissue, fibrosis) or periductal fibrosis, resulting in blockage of the Meibomian gland ducts or pathways.
 These blockages obstruct the flow of oils, creating increased pressure behind the blockages.
-This pressure can result in lid tenderness and inflammation, gland shortening, atrophy and loss, recurrent eyelid infections, and the classic symptoms of ocular irritation associated with dry eye, meibomian gland dysfunction, blepharitis, and ocular rosacea.
+This pressure can result in lid tenderness and inflammation, gland shortening, atrophy and loss, recurrent eyelid infections (stye, hordeola, chalazia, cellulitis), and the classic symptoms of ocular irritation associated with dry eye, Meibomian gland dysfunction, blepharitis, and ocular rosacea.

 Obstructions can occur at various points in the glands, allowing glands to be partially functional and secreting some oil, or entirely blocked.
 This is why some glands may produce a little oil, but still not be healthy.

-The above referenced medical treatment and in-office heat procedures used to clear clogged glands when treating patients with traditional Meibomian Gland Dysfunction (MGD) will not provide sufficient relief for meibomian glands with fixed obstructions found in patients with Obstructive Meibomian Gland Dysfunction (OMGD).
-The obstructions must first be removed or released so the patient can obtain relief from his/her symptoms, and to halt the progression of the damage to, and loss of, his/her meibomian glands.
-That’s when meibomian gland probing becomes invaluable.
+The standard, first line medical treatments and in-office heat procedures used to clear clogged glands when treating patients with traditional Meibomian gland dysfunction (MGD) cannot provide sufficient relief for Meibomian glands with fixed mechanical obstructions found in patients with obstructive Meibomian gland dysfunction (OMGD).
+The obstructions must first be removed or released for the patient to obtain relief from his/her symptoms, and halt the progression, damage, and loss of Meibomian glands.
+This is when Meibomian gland probing is medically indicated and invaluable.

-If the meibomian gland obstructions are not mechanically cleared the condition will progress.
-While symptoms can be episodic, the ongoing irritation, inflammation, and back pressure from the process can result in cumulative, irreversible damage to the meibomian glands, the eyelids, and the surface of the eyes.
+If the Meibomian gland obstructions are not mechanically cleared the condition will progress.
+While symptoms can be episodic, the ongoing irritation, inflammation, and back pressure from the mechanical obstructions can result in cumulative, irreversible damage to the meibomian glands, the eyelids, and the surface of the eyes.

 How is Obstructive Meibomian Gland Dysfunction Diagnosed?

-In this situation, Dr. Muller may suggest a Diagnostic Meibomian Gland Probing to obtain additional information.
-During Diagnostic Meibomian Gland Probing, Dr. Muller probes an area of your meibomian glands to determine if mechanical obstructions are present.
-Such probing can establish the diagnosis of Obstructive Meibomian Gland Dysfunction (OMGD).
+In this situation, Dr. Muller may suggest a diagnostic Meibomian gland probing to obtain additional information.
+During diagnostic Meibomian gland probing, Dr. Muller probes a few of your Meibomian glands to determine if mechanical obstructions are present.
+Such probing can firmly establish the diagnosis of obstructive Meibomian gland dysfunction (OMGD).

 How Does Meibomian Gland Probing Work/Help?

-Meibomian Gland Probing (MGP) effectively treats Obstructive Meibomian Gland Dysfunction (OMGD) by mechanically clearing the obstruction or blockage of each gland’s lumen, or releasing the periductal cinching of the gland, thus restoring the integrity and patency of the glands’ central ducts.
-This improves gland form and function, improves the flow of oil secretions, equilibrates intraductal pressure, relieves symptoms, and can stimulate regeneration of damaged and missing glands.
+Meibomian gland probing (MGP) effectively treats obstructive Meibomian gland dysfunction (OMGD) by mechanically clearing the obstruction or blockage of each gland’s lumen/pathway, or releasing the periductal cinching around the gland thus restoring the integrity and patency of the glands’ central ducts.
+This improves gland form and function, improves the flow of oil secretions, equilibrates intraductal pressure, relieves symptoms, and can stimulate repair of damaged glands and regeneration of missing glands.

-Meibomian Gland Probing followed by a deep heat treatment which clears the glands, allowing oil secretions to flow freely into the tear film (outermost sealant layer of the tear film) relieving symptoms of ocular irritation and dryness.
+Meibomian gland probing is followed immediately by a deep heat treatment (i.e. LipiFlow) which clears the glands allowing oil secretions to flow freely into the tear film relieving symptoms of ocular irritation and dryness making patients much more comfortable.

 How is Meibomian Gland Probing (MGP) Performed?

-Meibomian Gland Probing (MGP) is a comfortable in-office procedure.
-The procedure is performed using a combination of topical anesthetic drops and surgical grade anesthetic ointment applied directly to the eyelids.
+Meibomian gland probing (MGP) is a comfortable in-office procedure.
+The procedure is performed using a combination of topical anesthetic drops and surgical grade anesthetic gel applied directly to the eyelids.

-There are approximately 30 oil glands (meibomian glands) per eyelid; each should be probed to obtain maximum relief of symptoms and protect against ongoing progression of damage.
+There are approximately 30- 40 Meibomian glands per eyelid; each should be probed to obtain maximum relief of symptoms and protect against continued progression of damage.

-Once Meibomian Gland Probing (MGP) has mechanically relieved the intraductal and periductal obstructions and re-established the patent outflow channels of the meibomian glands, a LipiFlow treatment is performed to completely clean out, or evacuate, the meibomian gland contents.
-Patients are then placed on a medical regimen which combines the use of various topical antibiotic and anti-inflammatory medications to optimize the results.
-Additionally, patients are instructed regarding an at home treatment regimen designed to maintain the benefits of their Meibomian Gland Probing (MGP) and avoid the development of future obstructions.
+Once Meibomian gland probing (MGP) has mechanically relieved the intraductal and periductal obstructions and re-established the patent outflow channels of the Meibomian glands, a deep heat treatment (i.e. LipiFlow) is performed to completely clean out, or evacuate, the Meibomian gland contents.
+Patients are then placed on a medical regimen which combines the use of various topical antibiotic and anti-inflammatory medications to optimize their results.
+Additionally, patients are instructed regarding an at home treatment regimen designed to maintain the benefits of their Meibomian gland probing (MGP) and avoid the development of future obstructions.

-Meibomian Gland Probing (MGP) of all four eyelids takes about 30 minutes and is followed by a 12-minute LipiFlow procedure.
+Meibomian gland probing (MGP) of all four eyelids takes about 25- 30 minutes and is followed by a 12-minute deep heat procedure (i.e. LipiFlow).
 Patients typically return to work immediately with no downtime.

 Outcomes:

-Patients experience maximum symptomatic relief, with the longest lasting results, along with protection against ongoing progression of damage when they have undergone intraductal Meibomian Gland Probing (MGP) of all four eyelids, plus a LipiFlow treatment, followed by the aforementioned medical regimen and home maintenance program.
+Patients experience maximum symptomatic relief and protection against ongoing progression of disease, with longest lasting results, when they have undergone intraductal Meibomian gland probing (MGP) and a deep heat treatment, followed by the afore referenced medical regimen/at home maintenance program.

-The reported lasting relief of symptoms is thought to be due in part to the re-establishment of meibomian gland orifice and central ducts after the removal of debris and obstructions.
-This allows the meibomian gland oils to flow freely again.
-There are also reports in the medical literature of Meibomian Gland Probing being associated with regrowth of damaged meibomian glands upon mechanical re-establishment of patent orifices and duct systems, and the regeneration of missing or atrophied meibomian glands secondary to the promotion of glandular regeneration via stem cell stimulation, activation, and cellular proliferation.
+The reported lasting relief of symptoms is thought to be due in part to the re-establishment of Meibomian gland orifice and central ducts after the removal of debris and obstructions.
+This improves gland function by allowing the Meibomian gland oils to flow freely again.
+There are also reports in the medical literature of Meibomian gland probing slowing further loss of glands, stimulating repair of damaged Meibomian glands, and the regeneration of missing or atrophied Meibomian glands secondary to stem cell stimulation, activation, and cellular proliferation.

 How Frequently Do Meibomian Glands Need to be Probed?

-Inflammation is known to contribute to the formation and reformation of meibomian gland obstructions.
-As a result, all sources of irritation and inflammation of the eyes and eyelids should be identified and properly treated to minimize the possibility of the meibomian glands becoming obstructed again.
+Inflammation is known to contribute to the formation and reformation of Meibomian gland obstructions.
+As a result, all sources of irritation and inflammation of the eyes and eyelids should be identified and properly treated to minimize the possibility of the glands becoming obstructed again.

-The specific answer to the question regarding the frequency with which any given patient would benefit from repeat meibomian gland probing is multifactorial and unique to that individual, and based on a variety of factors which include:
+The specific answer to the question regarding the frequency with which any given patient would benefit from repeat Meibomian gland probing is multifactorial, unique to each individual, and based on a variety of factors including:

-Does that patient have coexisting ocular surface issues such as dry eye, environmental allergies, ocular rosacea, blepharitis, Demodex, etc. contributing to the irritation and inflammation of his/her eyes and eyelids?
+Whether or not that person has coexisting ocular surface issues such as dry eye, environmental allergies, ocular rosacea, blepharitis, Demodex, etc. contributing to the irritation and inflammation of his/her eyes and eyelids.

-If the patient has any of the above coexisting conditions, are the conditions mild, moderate, or severe?
+And, if the person has coexisting conditions, are the conditions mild, moderate, or severe?

 Are these coexisting conditions being treated?

-Does the patient remain completely comfortable and asymptomatic, or has he/she started to have symptoms again?
+Is the person remaining comfortable and asymptomatic over time, or has he/she started to have symptoms again?

-Both initial and maintenance probing are intended to mechanically open meibomian gland orifices and ducts, remove obstructions, maintain patency of orifices and ducts, and restore functionality of glands, thus relieving symptoms of meibomian gland dysfunction, blepharitis, ocular rosacea, and dry eye.
-In addition, the goal is to halt the progression of meibomian gland dysfunction by specifically stopping the progressive shortening or loss of glands, promoting the recovery of existing damaged glands that are thin and struggling, thereby getting them to plump up again and be robust and healthy, increasing oil production, and potentially stimulating regeneration of missing or damaged meibomian glands.
+Both initial and maintenance probing are intended to mechanically open Meibomian gland orifices and ducts, remove obstructions, maintain patency of orifices and ducts, and restore functionality of glands thus relieving symptoms of Meibomian gland dysfunction, blepharitis, ocular rosacea, and dry eye.
+In addition, the goal is to halt the progression of Meibomian gland dysfunction by stopping the progressive shortening and loss of glands, promoting repair and recovery of damaged glands, increasing oil production, and potentially stimulating regeneration of missing Meibomian glands.

 How Long has MGP Been Around and is it Safe?

 MGP has been around for over 15 years.
-Studies analyzing Meibomian Gland Probing (MGP) focusing on the procedure’s safety and efficacy have been conducted in the United States, Mexico, China, Russia, Cuba, Turkey, India, and Japan; dozens of peer reviewed articles have been published.
-These studies have shown MGP is a safe and effective treatment for OMGD in patients refractory to standard care as a first-line treatment for meibomian gland dysfunction.
-In the studies reviewed, 92% of patients treated with MGP benefited from relief of their symptoms when compared with patients in the control groups.
+Studies analyzing Meibomian gland probing (MGP) focusing on the procedure’s safety and efficacy have been conducted in the United States, Mexico, China, Russia, Cuba, Turkey, India, and Japan with peer reviewed articles having been published supporting the effectiveness of MGP for patients refractory to standard care as a first-line treatment for Meibomian gland dysfunction.
+In the studies reviewed, 94% of patients treated with MGP benefited from relief of their symptoms when compared with patients in the control groups.

 No negative side effects or complications were reported.